pathsjp/imce/README.md

 - Disappearing images after node submission:
 Having nothing to do with IMCE, it appeared many times in issue queues.
 This is an input filtering issue that can be resolved by adding `<img>` tag into the default input format.
 Using Full HTML is another solution.
 See admin/config/content/formats.

-- Upload does not work in Opera
-Jquery form plugin before version 2.09 has problems with Opera 9.2+.
-Replace Drupal's misc/jquery.form.js with the one at http://jquery.malsup.com/form/#download

 - IMCE may have problem working with Google Analytics and Secure pages modules.
 Just make sure to add *imce* path to the exceptions list of these modules.